 Policy

-Primary cancer of the trachea, bronchus or lung is accepted as an occupational disease under s.2(1) and s.15 of the Workplace Safety and Insurance Act as characteristic of gold mining in Ontario.
+Primary cancer of the trachea, bronchus or lung is accepted as an occupational disease under s.2(1) and s.15 of the Workplace Safety and Insurance Act, 1997 (WSIA) as characteristic of gold mining in Ontario.

 Guidelines

-The following sets out categories of persuasive evidence to establish work-relatedness.
-In assessing entitlement, the decision-maker weighs all the work and non-work factors and determines the individual merits of the case.
+The following table sets out the criteria, which if met, are considered persuasive evidence to establish work-relatedness.
+In assessing entitlement, the decision-maker weighs all the available evidence, including work-related and non-work-related factors and determines work-relatedness based on the individual merits of the case.

 ---|---|